apify/apify-docs/sources/platform/actors/limits.md

 ---
 title: Limits
-description: Learn the Apify platform's resource capability and limitations such as max memory, disk size and number of actors and tasks per user.
+description: Learn the Apify platform's resource capability and limitations, such as max memory, disk size, and the number of actors and tasks per user.
 sidebar_position: 7.8
 slug: /actors/limits
 ---

 # Limits {#limits}

-**Learn the Apify platform's resource capability and limitations such as max memory, disk size and number of actors and tasks per user.**
+**Learn the Apify platform's resource capability and limitations, such as max memory, disk size, and the number of actors and tasks per user.**

 ---